-The Nissan Leaf is the most popular electric car in the UK
+The Nissan Leaf is one of the most popular electric cars in the UK

 Introduction to the Nissan Leaf

 The Nissan Leaf is a very capable electric car.